-Philosopher Nelly Schnaith about the series “Huellas que nos miran” from Humberto Rivas
+This opening quote is by philosopher Nelly Schnaith talking about the series “Huellas que nos miran” from Humberto Rivas.

-This article about Argentine photographer Humberto Rivas deals with questions about the essence of photography:
+In this article about Argentine photographer Humberto Rivas I’d like to explore questions about the essence of photography:

 What does a picture tell us about “reality”?
 And about the present and the past?

 One of the mayor themes in the work of Humberto Rivas is time, or to be more precise: the traces left behind by the passing of time in objects that surround us; houses, furniture, walls, landscapes.
 Following this logic, those traces are silent witnesses of the past.

 Humberto Rivas’ photos are characterized by great simplicity, and lack of human presence.
 They show apparently uninhabited spaces and deserted scenes.
 There is no staging.
 Although there are people missing in the pictures, all the objects refer to life and show that the places where inhabited.
 The objects and scenes come to life in the eye of the observer and speak to them with a silent voice.